 For-profit schools are businesses.
 The product they sell is education.
 Some for-profits are public, and they are traded in the stock exchange.
 Others are owned by a private equity firm.
 Generally, a for-profit school comes with a higher price tag than nonprofits do, because the goal is to operate on a surplus so shareholders make money.

-A for-profit school will typically focus on a career path, offering only classes geared toward that curriculum—a great way to quickly get your education and join the workforce.
+A for-profit school will typically focus on a career path, offering only classes geared toward that curriculum — which is a good way to quickly get an education and join the workforce.

 As a whole, for-profits follow the 90/10 rule, allowing them to earn 90 percent of their funding through federal financial aid.
-If they exceed 90 percent two years in a row—excluding veteran packages—then they are cut off from any type of government funding the following year.
-The majority of for-profits are operating due to being almost fully federally funded.
-If it financially benefits the college, then they take the money any way they can.
+If they exceed 90 percent two years in a row — excluding veteran packages — then they are cut off from any type of government funding the following year.

-Nonprofit schools also have a purpose of giving students an education and the training needed to successfully enter the job market upon graduation.
-But as opposed to being privately owned, such as the for-profits, nonprofits are publicly owned and managed under an elected board of trustees—unpaid volunteers with no financial gain from the school they are appointed to help manage.
+Nonprofit schools are publicly owned and managed under an elected board of trustees — unpaid volunteers with no financial gain from the school they are appointed to help manage.

 Nonprofit colleges are usually more affordable and have better financial aid packages.
 The admissions counselors are, in most instances, people who went to college for this type of career.
 They earn a salary, so there’s no hard sell trying to get bodies through doors.

 Private schools get their funding from private sources such as endowments, tuition, and donations.
-They can operate either as a nonprofit or for-profit entity because of being independent, and therefore can make their own policies.
-The schools are usually on the smaller side, with the average student body for a private college in the 1,900 range and 30K for a private university.
+They can operate either as a nonprofit or for-profit entity; with their independence, they are able to implement their own policies.
+The schools are usually smaller in size, with an average student body for private colleges ranging a little under 2,000, and at about 30,000 students for private universities.

 Public colleges are funded by the state they’re in.
-They, too, may also receive donations and endowments.
-These schools are strictly nonprofit, and they offer lower tuition for students who are state residents.
+They too, may also receive donations and endowments.
+These schools are strictly nonprofit, and they tend to offer lower tuition for students who are state residents.
 The student body is generally much larger than a private school, but the tuition can run lower.

 Gainful employment measures colleges and universities based on the amount of graduates who find jobs after graduation, ranking the colleges in order of the success of the students.
 This was put into action in 2014.
-Mainly career education, for-profit colleges are being studied, so potential students can easily find out how effective the education is.
+Mainly career education, for-profit colleges are being studied so applicants can understand how effective the education and institution itself is.

 As of September 2017, over 1.1 million students have graduated since gainful employment has been put into effect.